strvcom/dbt-workshop/chapters/05/historization.md

 # Creating historized table - `[model_name]_snapshot.sql`

-In our example we will use dbt snapshot functionality to create Slowly Changing Dimensions (SCD).
+In our example, we will use dbt snapshot functionality to create Slowly Changing Dimensions (SCD).

 :::{admonition} type-2 Slowly Changing Dimensions
 A Slowly Changing Dimension is a dimension table that includes historical data, allowing you to track changes to dimension data over time.
 Type 2 SCDs **add a new row to the dimension table whenever a change occurs**.
 This new row contains the updated data while **the old row is marked as inactive**.
 This allows you to keep a historical record of changes to the dimension data over time.